krusts31/venmo_data_base_analysis/README.md

 **CONTRIBUTE**

 Read our code of conduct.
-Follow the norm.

 **CODE OF CONDUCT**

-Read the CONTRIBUTE section
+We don't know yet, but plis help.

 **LICENSE**